Michael Hồ Đình Hy: Arrest

 Unlike other unnamed Vietnamese Martyrs whose lives and deeds were orally recorded, parts of Hồ Đình Hy's life could be found in memoirs of the Fathers of Foreign Missions in France.
-A local magistrate, discontented after Hồ Đình Hy had denied him access to the royal silk mill, petitioned to the king for his arrest based on his Christian activities.
+A local magistrate, discontented after Hồ Đình Hy had denied him access to the royal silk mill, petitioned to the emperor for his arrest based on his Christian activities.

-During his imprisonment and torture, he played a gambit with the local magistrates by signing a confession that he was involved with the French government, who did not favor the Vietnamese courts persecuting Christians.
-The gambit did not work.
-The bishop of Society of Foreign Missions of Paris secretly requested that he recant his confession because it only resulted in more persecutions and France would not justified her presence in Vietnam based on religious persecutions.
+During his imprisonment and torture, he played a gambit with the local magistrates by signing a confession that he was involved with the French government.
+The French had ships moored in Tourane (now Da Nang) with designs to colonize Vietnam under the guise of religious liberty and freedom of commerce.
+France, being a Catholic nation, did not favor the Vietnamese court persecuting Christians.
+The gambit was done in the hope that Emperor Tu Duc would appease the French by letting Hồ Đình Hy and other Christians go, but it did not work when the French ships sailed off.
+The bishop of Society of Foreign Missions of Paris secretly requested that he recant his confession because it only resulted in more persecutions and France would not justify her presence in Vietnam based on religious persecutions alone.
 He repented and signed a corrected confession, but it never made to the king's court.
 His last days were spent in repentance and humility.

 Death

-At the king's decree, Hồ Đình Hy was beheaded after suffering public humiliation, and all of his possessions were confiscated by the local magistrates.
+At the king's decree, Hồ Đình Hy was beheaded after suffering public humiliation and torture, and all of his possessions were confiscated by the local magistrates.
 Some witnesses accounted that he refused his last meal and chose to die near his birthplace instead of at the execution site.
 He also chose to wear his official robe instead of prisoner garb on his last day.
 The memoirs of Fathers of Foreign Missions (Society of Foreign Missions of Paris) mentioned he received last rites discreetly by local priests and was survived by his wife and a married daughter.
 His remains were buried at the Basilica of Phú Cam and his birthplace.
-He was the last high-ranked official to be executed under the Nguyễn dynasty.
+He was the last high-ranking official to be executed under the Nguyễn dynasty.

 During his imprisonment and years after his death, Hồ Đình Hy was criticized for his written confession as means for further Christian persecution.
 Twenty-five years after his death, his eldest son, a retired priest, returned from the Dutch East Indies and justified his father's gambit.
 His written confession named him and his immediate family, along with non-existent people in the surrounding towns as Christians.
 As a result, his parents, in-laws and other relatives were spared from his fate.
 Other Christian towns and villages, while were raided, ended up with no further arrests.